KDP Rocket Review

 Market research is an important part to any business – including an author’s.
 But how does a software program do all of this for you?

-There are two main functions to KDP Rocket.
-The first is the Idea Search.
+There are four main functions to KDP Rocket.
+The first is the Keyword Search.
 This helps you figure out which market is hot, what phrases your target market is using when searching for a book, the profitability of niches, the potential income your book could gain, and more.
 Let’s see all of that in action:

 The second is the Competition Search.
 Once you’ve found a potential market or phrase to target in Amazon, it’s time to learn more about your competitors.
 Things we want to know is, if and how they are successful, what is required in order to beat them, etc. See how it works below: